Last edited: March. 31, 2020

 What makes a loudspeaker's sound 'boxy'?

 Explanations of the 'boxy sound' - what makes a loudspeaker's sound 'boxy':

-- A loudspeaker without baffle step compensation will sound thin if set up far away from the rear wall.
+- A loudspeaker without baffle step compensation may sound 'thin' if set up far away from the rear wall.
 The loss depends on the baffle dimensions.
 (More about baffle step with links on the page of Rear Wall Reflection Simulator)

 - Small PC speakers, desktop speakers have little or no bass and typically an overshoot (boost) between 200 Hz and 300 Hz.
 So in this case the reason for the boxy sound is the poor bass reproduction of the full-range driver, the small cabinet size and not the cabinet material and construction.
 (Although there is also a lack of baffle step compensation too.)

 - There is some sound leakage from poorly constructed large cabinets (> 5 liters) with thin walls and no damping material.
 The sound leakage is greatest at mid frequencies.